openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concepts_class.md

 ### Delete a concept class

 * Delete or Retire a target concept class by its UUID.
-Returns a `404 Not Found` status if concept class not exists.If user not logged in to perform this action, a `401 Unauthorized` status returned.
+Returns a `404 Not Found` status if concept class not exists.
+If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

     #### Query Parameters